-The following are class requirements for all students enrolled in the Department of Nursing:
+The following are class requirements for all students enrolled in the School of Nursing:

-- Attend all classes, conferences, examinations, orientation sessions, and arrive on time for class and clinical experiences. - Complete all assigned course work and/or activities as required for class according to specified guidelines. - Participate in classes by contributing constructively to discussions. - Successfully complete all exams as well as clinical competency performance exam.
+Attend all classes, conferences, examinations, orientation sessions, and arrive on time for class and clinical experiences.

-• Utilize computer lab, student study area, and student resource area to complete written assignments.
+- Complete all assigned course work and/or activities as required for class according to specified guidelines. - Participate in classes by contributing constructively to discussions. - Successfully complete all exams as well as clinical competency performance exam. - Utilize computer lab, and/or classroom, area to complete written assignments.